 Where before an inquiry set up under section 9 of the Act an officer or prisoner fails to give information or answer a question required by a person appointed to conduct the inquiry or gives any information or answer that in the opinion of the person conducting the inquiry is false in any particular, he shall forthwith report the full details of such failure or falsehood to the chief executive officer.

-[Regulation 84 amended in Gazette 11 Dec 1987 p.
+[Regulation 84 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475.]

 Part XIII — Miscellaneous